List of pizza varieties by country: Uruguay

-Pizza has been wholly included in Uruguayan cuisine, a country with a significant italian population.
-Typical Uruguayan pizzas are characterised by their rectangular shape and their cooking method within a clay oven.
+Pizza has completely blended into Uruguayan culinary culture, a country with a significant Italian population.
+Typical Uruguayan pizzas are medium thick crust, characterized by their rectangular shape and their cooking method within a clay oven, which is why this kind of pizza is called "a la piedra" (on the stone).

+Common pizza toppings are ham, olives, peppers, mushrooms, pancetta, palm hearts, mussels and shrimps.

 Popular varieties include pizza rellena (stuffed pizza), pizza por metro (pizza by the meter), and pizza a la parrilla (grilled pizza).
-While Uruguayan pizza largely derives from Neapolitan cuisine, yeast-leavened sicilian pizza is common on events such as birthdays or reunions under the name pizza de cumpleaños (birthday pizza).
-The Uruguayan fugaza (fugazza) comes from the focaccia xeneise (Genoan), but in any case its preparation is different from its Italian counterpart, and the addition of cheese to make the dish (fugaza con queso or fugazzeta) started in Argentina or Uruguay.
+While Uruguayan pizza largely derives from Neapolitan cuisine, yeast-leavened Sicilian pizza is common on events such as birthdays or reunions under the name pizza de cumpleaños (birthday pizza).
+The figazza derives from focaccia genovese (Genoan) and consists of a thick pizza dough topped with onions and sometimes olives and/or bell peppers; less common is the addition of mozzarella on top of the onion layer.

-Sliced pizza is often served along with fainá, made with chickpea flour and baked in the same oven.
+Sliced pizza is often served along with fainá, made with chickpea flour and baked in the same oven, and is commonly called a caballo.

-Africa

-Algeria

-A traditional pizza in Algeria uses a dough made with semolina and flour.
-On top, the traditional pizza has only tomato sauce, black olives and chopped parsley, which makes it vegan like the pizza marinara in Italy.
+In Minas it is typical to add "pesto" to an order of pizza, not as a topping but as if it were a condiment.
+This "pesto" is more of a gremolada as it's made of parsley, garlic and oil.

+The American style round pizza was introduced in the 1990s and is called pizzeta to differentiate it from traditional rectangular pizza a la piedra.